Thinking and Breathing (Patrons)

 Study tip: It helps to have a large bath towel nearby when you start a lesson.
 You can fold it differently for comfortable head support in any configuration.

-You may wish to have a chair available.
-Other considerations and adaptations are mentioned just after you’re asked to lie down, after the anatomy lesson.
+Later on in the lesson you’ll be sitting on the floor.
+You may wish to have a chair available instead.
+Other considerations and adaptations are mentioned in the audio.

-In the cross-legged seated “healthy slump” portions, the weight of your head (and your arms, if you choose to have your hands hanging on the back of your head) is used in part to help you feel the muscles of your back relax and lengthen more as you explore.
-The expansion of your front is limited by your roundedness, and there’s more room for air in the back of your chest.
-Over time your head may sink a little lower on the exhales, even as you may also discover it rising slightly with the inhales.
+In the seated “healthy slump” portions, the weight of your head hanging down is used in part to help you feel the muscles of your back relax and lengthen more as you breathe.
+Notice how over time your head may sink a little lower on the exhales, in addition to rising slightly with the inhales as described.

 It was recorded during our quarterly Patrons call on October 15, 2021.
 We recommend studying from this edited audio version, but Patrons can also view an unedited Zoom recording that includes some discussion with students before and after the lesson.
 Find it here.